-Our graduates pursue a wide range of careers in media including web design, social media analysis, content writing, online marketing, advertising, graphic design, project management and e-commerce.
-Many have built careers in well-known organisations like the BBC, The Guardian, ITV, MTV and M&C Saatchi.
+Our graduates pursue a wide range of careers in media, including web design, social media analysis, content writing, online marketing, advertising, graphic design, project management and e-commerce.
+Many have built careers in well-known organisations, including the BBC, The Guardian, ITV, MTV and M&C Saatchi.

 Within the School, we offer opportunities for you to attend talks and workshops led by industry professionals to help you gain insight into a career in digital media.

 You'll have the opportunity to take specific modules which involve guest teaching from industry specialists, providing real world insight into the digital media industry, as well as great networking opportunities.

 Find out more about careers and employability at the School of Media and Communication.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.